 - Corporate sustainability reporting plays a fundamental role in driving transparency and sharing the company’s values and culture.

-- The many sustainability frameworks make sustainability reporting a daunting task that sucks companies resources and that investors and other stakeholders struggle to interpret.
+- The many sustainability frameworks make sustainability reporting a daunting task that sucks companies resources and that investors and stakeholders struggle to interpret.
 Quality reporting, not quantity.

 - There are signs of simplification.
 Simplification should allow sustainability reporting to disappear and to make sustainability become just another part of the company value creation.